sachinmhj/Inventory-Manager/README.md

 ### Alternative: Install via Git Clone

-If you prefer to clone the repository and install it locally, follow these steps:
+If you prefer to clone the repository and install it locally:

-1. Clone the repository:
 ```bash
 git clone https://github.com/sachinmhj/Inventory-Manager.git
 ```